-The Loddon Foundation Ltd is registered as a Charity

-Patron Her Grace The Duchess of Wellington

-Company Registration No. 2448785

-Charity Registration No. 802188

-Department for Education No. 850/6005

-Ofsted Children's Home Registration No. SC012021

-The School is accredited to ISO 9001:2015 for Quality Management Registration: 94/3418
+The Loddon Foundation Ltd is registered as a Charity Patron Her Grace The Duchess of Wellington Company Registration No. egistration No. 2448785 Charity Registration No. 802188 Department for Education No. 850/6005 Ofsted Children's Home SC012021 Registration No. The School is accredited to ISO 9001:2015 for Quality Management Registration: 94/3418